EQ4/JUCEAmalgam/README.md

 configure your include paths so that it is visible to the JUCE amalgamated sources.

-## What's an amalgamation?

-An amalgamation is simply a collection of header and source files that have been concatenated together to form one or more very large files.
-In this form, they are easy to add to your existing project as source files (rather than linking as a library).
-They are also easier to redistribute if you are making an open source application and don't want to have any external dependencies.

-The amalgamation is built using the [JUCE Amalgamation Template][3] and the [Amalgamate][4] tool.
+For the rare case where you want to re-create the amalgamation yourself, you can build it using the [JUCE Amalgamation Template][3].

 ## License